woocommerce/woocommerce-gateway-stripe/readme.txt

 == Changelog ==

-= 5.9.0 - 2021-12-09 =
+= 6.0.0 - 2022-01-05 =
-* Add - Add Stripe API to generate connection tokens, manage terminal locations, create customers, get account summary, capture payment.
-* Tweak - Remove `_wcstripe_feature_upe` flag and all traces of old settings.
-* Fix - Fix error when invalid card is used on Pay Order page.
-* Fix - Fix outdated data when using Blocks Checkout.
-* Add - List of payment methods that are not included for the merchant.
+* Fix - Fixed capitalization for payment method names: iDEAL, giropay, and Sofort.
-* Tweak - Update how the new checkout experience is enabled.
+* Add - Text to explain how to enable webhooks when manually entering your API keys in the new Stripe settings.
-* Fix - Error on UPE checkout depending on the account keys set.
+* Tweak - Redirect to the settings tab after an account is connected
+* Tweak - Prompt message when navigating out Stripe settings with unsaved changes
-* Tweak - Hide separate credit card form setting when UPE is enabled.
+* Tweak - Show toast when payment methods list is updated with new payment methods.
+* Fix - JS error on checkout when Boleto method was not active
+* Fix - Fixed bug that show "Use new payment method" on pay order page when there were no saved card was.
+* Tweak - Autocomplete for account keys and webhooks fields were disabled.
+* Fix - The settings page is not reloaded when the user enters invalid account keys.

 [See changelog for all versions](https://raw.githubusercontent.com/woocommerce/woocommerce-gateway-stripe/trunk/changelog.txt).